19hours/sg-statutes/Acts/Income Tax Act.md

 where A

-is the amount of the expenditure or payments;
+is the amount of the expenditure or payments (after deducting any amount in respect of which an election for a cash payout has been made under section 37I);

 B